Who We Are

 USC and the National Academy of Inventors

-USC is a proud member of the National Academy of Inventors, a global organization that honors academic inventors whose work drives meaningful change.
+USC is a proud member of the National Academy of Inventors, a global organization that recognizes academic inventors whose work drives real-world impact.

-With one of the largest NAI chapters in the country, USC fosters a vibrant community of innovators dedicated to advancing research and improving lives.
+With one of the largest NAI chapters in the country, USC is home to a leading community of innovators advancing discovery, translation, and societal impact.

 By The Numbers